 A key feature of the DHCPatriot system is the ability to search sessions both present and past.
-There is no time limit to the storage of old sessions with virtually all systems containing sessions dating back to the original date of deployment.
+There is no time limit to the storage of old sessions with virtually all systems significantly increase the duration to receive results.
+This is especially true of high traffic systems.